stalyatech/upython-docs/stalya/quickref.rst

       :alt: SBCv1.0 pinout
       :width: 800px

-Below is a quick reference for the stalya boards.
+Below is a quick reference for the simpleRTK.
 If it is your first time working with this boards please consider reading the following sections first:

 .. toctree::